-We are a customer considering buying or changing part of our security infrastructure.
+We are a customer considering buying or changing our endpoint protection and/ or endpoint detection and response (EDR) product.
 Can you help?

-A Yes, we frequently run private testing for organisations that are considering changing their security products.
+Yes, we frequently run private testing for organisations that are considering changing their security products.
 Please contact us at info@selabs.uk for more information.